commerceguys/intl/README.md

 Having access to the CLDR dataset also makes it possible to offer additional APIs, such as listing all currencies.

+More backstory can be found in [this blog post](https://drupalcommerce.org/blog/15916/commerce-2x-stories-internationalization).

 Formatting numbers
 ------------------
 Formats numbers (decimals, percents, currency amounts) using locale-specific rules.